Fed's Dudley warns against explicit global policy coordination

 Dudley stressed that central banks need to tailor polices to the needs of their domestic economies.
 And while the Fed in particular could be more cognizant of the effects its decisions have on the rest of the world, he warned "explicit coordination looks neither feasible nor desirable."

-Earlier on Thursday, St. Louis Fed President James Bullard said there is little to be gained by international policy coordination, but flagged "room for debate" on the issue.

-Dudley said however that one area to be improved is central banks' need for emergency access to large foreign exchange reserves, especially U.S. dollars, when capital starts to abandon a given economy.
+One area to be improved however is central banks' need for access to large foreign exchange reserves, especially U.S. dollars, for use in times of stress, he said.

-"We could design a better global solution of collective insurance - access to liquid resources in times of stress that were not stigmatized and that could and would be used to facilitate adjustment," Dudley, the effective No. 2 policymaker at the Fed next to Chair Janet Yellen, said according to prepared remarks at an internal New York Fed event.
+"We could design a better global solution of collective insurance - access to liquid resources in times of stress that were not stigmatized and that could and would be used to facilitate adjustment," Dudley said according to prepared remarks at an internal New York Fed event.

 "This could help reduce market volatility and dampen the size of foreign exchange and other adjustments."